-The Responsible Entity has provided a working capital loan to GCM from the Trust assets (Manager Loan).
-The original Manager Loan was \$5,259,000 and had an initial term of 10 years, expiring on 21 May 2028.
-Since the initial advance, GCM has made regular principal repayments, and the principal outstanding as at 31 May 2019 is \$4,878,774.
-The Manager Loan permits GCM to make further drawdowns for amounts agreed between the Manager, GCM and the Responsible Entity from time to time, provided the draw down does not mean the amount owing exceeds the amount agreed in the amortisation schedule.
+The Responsible Entity has provided a working capital loan to GCM from the Trust assets summarised in Section 13.4 (Manager Loan).
+The Manager Loan has an initial term of 10 years, expiring on 21 May 2028.
+Since the initial advance of \$5,259,000, GCM has made regular principal repayments, and made additional drawdowns of \$3,350,000 in August 2019 to meet the costs of the recent entitlement and shortfall offer and a subsequent private placement completed in August 2019.
+The Manager Loan permits GCM to make further drawdowns from time to time, provided the draw down does not mean the amount owing exceeds the amount agreed in the amortisation schedule.
+The principal outstanding as at 30 September 2019 is \$8,060,256, representing approximately 2.6% of the Trust's NTA.

-The Responsible Entity has agreed to a further advance equal to a maximum of 3% of the Offer and Private Placement proceeds (which may increase the Manager Loan by up to \$3.29 million if the Offer is fully subscribed) to GCM under the Manager Loan to be used by Gryphon Group to meet the costs of the Offer.
+GCM will make a further drawdown of the Manager Loan of up to a maximum of 3% of the Offer proceeds, adjusted for the amortisation schedule applicable at the time of the drawdown (which may increase the Manager Loan by up to \$2.76 million if the Offer is fully subscribed).

-GCM is required to pay both principal and interest on the Manager Loan in regular instalments over the 10-year term of the loan, at an interest rate of 5% per annum.
+GCM is required to pay both principal and interest on the Manager Loan in regular installments over the 10-year term of the loan, at an interest rate of 5% per annum.
 GCM may repay the Manager Loan early at its absolute discretion, and must repay the Manager Loan in full regardless of whether Gryphon remains the Manager of the Trust.